Union Cycliste Internationale: Men

+The UCI organizes the Road World Championships (road race first held in 1921, time trial first held in 1994), as well as administers the premier tier UCI World Tour and second tier UCI ProSeries races.
+The highest level teams in men's road cycling are the UCI WorldTeam, who are obliged to take part in all UCI World Tour races.

 On top of having organized the Road World Championships since 1921, from 1989 until 2004, the UCI administered the UCI Road World Cup, a season-long competition incorporating all the major one-day professional road races.
 In 2005 this was replaced by the UCI ProTour series which initially included the Grand Tour road cycling stage races (the Tour de France, Giro d'Italia and Vuelta a España) and a wider range of other one-day and stage races.
 However, the three Grand Tour races withdrew from the series, and in July 2008 all the major professional teams threatened to quit the series, putting its future in doubt.
 The ProTour was replaced as a ranking system the following year by the UCI World Ranking, which added the three Grand Tours, two early season stage races, and five more one-day classics to the 14 remaining ProTour events.
+The World Ranking and ProTour merged in 2011, becoming the UCI World Tour.

 To expand the participation and popularity of professional road bicycle racing throughout the globe, the UCI develop a series of races collectively known as the UCI Continental Circuits for each region of the world.

 Women

-The highest level teams in women's road cycling are the UCI Women's Teams.